System Requirements

 Local disks are preferred over networked disks for temporary storage (or for data that is used often) because networked disks are affected by network access, bandwidth, and network traffic.

-To run jobs on a remote host, a queueing system is required.
+To run jobs on a remote host, a queuing system is required.

 Supported Features